StarRocks/starrocks/docs/en/loading/BrokerLoad.md

    > **NOTE**
    >
    > Since v2.5.7, StarRocks can automatically set the number of buckets (BUCKETS) when you create a table or add a partition.
 You no longer need to manually set the number of buckets.
-For detailed information, see [determine the number of buckets](../table_design/Data_distribution.md#determine-the-number-of-buckets).
+For detailed information, see [set the number of buckets](../table_design/Data_distribution.md#set-the-number-of-buckets).

    a.
 Create a Primary Key table named `table1`.
 The table consists of three columns: `id`, `name`, and `score`, of which `id` is the primary key.